HEIWA-IT/git/git_cheat_sheet.md

 `git tag`
 2. Create a tag with <tag_name>
 `git tag [tag_name]`
-3. Postion your workspace on the tag
+3. Position your workspace on the tag
 `git checkout [tag_name]`